thinhhuynh/saleor/CONTRIBUTING.md

 title: Contributing
 ---

-We welcome all contributions to Saleor, including issues, new features, docs, discussions, and more.
+We welcome all contributions to WeenSpace, including issues, new features, docs, discussions, and more.
 Read the following document to learn more about the process of contributing.

 ## Issues

-Use [Github Issues](https://github.com/WeenSpace/weenspace/issues) to report a bug or a problem that you found in Saleor.
-Use the "Bug report" issue template to provide information that will help us confirm the bug, such as steps to reproduce, expected behavior, Saleor version, and any additional context.
+Use [Github Issues](https://github.com/WeenSpace/weenspace/issues) to report a bug or a problem that you found in WeenSpace.
+Use the "Bug report" issue template to provide information that will help us confirm the bug, such as steps to reproduce, expected behavior, WeenSpace version, and any additional context.
 When our team confirms a bug, it will be added to the internal backlog and picked up as soon as possible.
 When willing to fix a bug, let us know in the issue comment, and we will try to assist you on the way.

 ## New features
 When willing to propose or add a new feature, we encourage you first to open a [discussion](https://github.com/WeenSpace/weenspace/discussions) or an [issue](https://github.com/WeenSpace/weenspace/issues) (using "Feature request" template) to discuss it with the core team.
-This process helps us decide if a feature is suitable for Saleor or design it before any implementation starts.
+This process helps us decide if a feature is suitable for WeenSpace or design it before any implementation starts.

-Before merging, any new pull requests submitted to Saleor have to be reviewed and approved by the core team.
+Before merging, any new pull requests submitted to WeenSpace have to be reviewed and approved by the core team.
 We review pull requests daily, but if a pull request requires more time or feedback from the team, it will be marked as "queued for review".

 ## Managing dependencies